awsdocs/amazon-translate-developer-guide/doc_source/async-start.md

 If you want to customize the output of your translation job, you can use the following parameters:
 `--settings`
 Settings to configure your translation output, including the following options:
 Enable profanity to mask profane words and phrases\.
 To enable, set the profanity parameter to `Profanity=MASK`\.
 For more information, see [Masking profane words and phrases in Amazon Translate](customizing-translations-profanity.md)\.
+If any of the target languages don't support profanity masking, the translation job won't mask profanity for any target language\.
 Set the level of formality in the translation output\.
 Set the `Formality` parameter to `FORMAL` or `INFORMAL`\.
+If you specify multiple target languages for the job, translate ignores the formality setting for any unsupported target language\.
 For more information, see [Setting formality in Amazon Translate](customizing-translations-formality.md)\.
 `--terminology-names`
 The name of a custom terminology resource to add to the translation job\.
 This resource lists example source terms and the desired translation for each term\.
+If you specify multiple target languages for the job, translate uses the designated terminology for each requested target language that has an entry for the source term in the terminology file\.
 This parameter accepts only one custom terminology resource\.
 For a list of available custom terminology resources, use the [https://docs.aws.amazon.com/cli/latest/reference/translate/list-terminologies.html](https://docs.aws.amazon.com/cli/latest/reference/translate/list-terminologies.html) command\.
 For more information, see [Customizing your translations with custom terminology](how-custom-terminology.md)\.
 `--parallel-data-names`
 The name of a parallel data resource to add to the translation job\.
 This resource consists of examples that show how you want segments of text to be translated\.
+If you specify multiple target languages for the job, the parallel data file must include translations for all the target languages\.
 When you add parallel data to a translation job, you create an *Active Custom Translation* job\.
 This parameter accepts only one parallel data resource\.
 Active Custom Translation jobs are priced at a higher rate than other jobs that don't use parallel data\.
 For more information, see [Amazon Translate pricing](http://aws.amazon.com/translate/pricing/)\.
 For a list of available parallel data resources, use the [https://docs.aws.amazon.com/cli/latest/reference/translate/list-parallel-data.html](https://docs.aws.amazon.com/cli/latest/reference/translate/list-parallel-data.html) command\.